 have assets overseas

-You will need to think who you wish to be executors and guardians for minor children in your Will.
+You may also need to think who you wish to be executors and guardians for minor children in your Will.

 You may decide that it is advantageous to you and to your beneficiaries to dispose of property in your lifetime.
 If you make a gift of an asset to your children and survive the gift by seven years, the value of the gift will fall out of your estate for inheritance tax.
 This needs careful planning in view of the tax implications.
 You may wish to consider ways in which you continue to have access to income from the gift.